Shell Field Guide

 As you know by now, bash doesn't pass blocks of code around, but the alternative is to pass function names.

-So now we can create the most stupid command composition ever:
+So now we can create the most useless command composition ever:

 every 1 mute echo hi #or mute every 1 echo hi